sheharyarn/ecto_rut/README.md

 end
 ```

 That's it! `Ecto.Rut` will automatically be loaded in all of your models.
-You can now relax!
+If you don't
-If you don't have a central macro defined for your Schema, take a look at this example:
+have a central macro defined for your Schema, take a look at this example:
 [**Repo.Schema**][repo-schema-eg].

 ### Other Ecto Projects